Home » Blog » Some Children Can’t Write, Post

 Many children with these learning difficulties can speak well.
 They understand what is said and join in conversations.
 And these children can follow the lessons despite distractions around them.

 But it is the writing skills that do not develop.
 Children need several skills in primary school for writing.
 These all interact with each other.
-Recall is important for:
+The skill of recalling is important for:

 • how a letter is formed and where the starting point is, and